Early life and career of Joe Biden: Draft

 Regarding the U.S. military draft, Biden received five "2-S" student deferments during this period, with the first coming in late 1963 and the last in early 1968 at the peak of the Vietnam War.
-Student deferments such as Biden received were given out routinely during this period.
+Student deferments such as the ones Biden received were given out routinely during this period.
 In April 1968, he received a draft notice as he was about to graduate from law school; but after a medical examination he was reclassified by the Selective Service System as "1-Y", not available for service except in national emergency, due to having had asthma as a teenager.
 The notion that Biden suffered from asthma has been questioned by some observers, given his past participation in football and other sports and his having appeared healthy in the time leading up to his examination.
 Some sources report that Biden's 2007 memoir, Promises to Keep, never mentions asthma; but he does briefly mention having had "childhood asthma" in a passage in the book describing his health during and after his 1988 presidential campaign.
 Young men looking to avoid active-duty military service was common during the Vietnam War.
 Other figures from the era who would go on to become national leaders also received similar numbers of student deferments or non-obvious medical exemptions.
 Biden was generally supportive of the war during much of this time, and never took part in anti-war demonstrations, later saying that at the time he was preoccupied with marriage and law school, and "wore sports coats ... not tie-dyed".